Nidhi-Vraj/Flight-Delay-Prediction-predict/README.md

 analysis results.

-# Algorithm and Methodology
+## Algorithm and Methodology

-1.)
-Importing the necessary packages: pandas, numpy, scikit learn (for LabelEncoder, StandardScaler, and train test split, xgboost, os, pickle and Flask.
+1. Importing the necessary packages: pandas, numpy, scikit learn for LabelEncoder, StandardScaler, and train test split, xgboost, os, pickle and Flask.
-2.)
-The load data function reads three CSV files containing flight data from three airports ORD, DEN, and ATL concatenates them into a single data frame creates a new column FLIGHTSTATUS to represent whether the flight was delayed or not, and selects a subset of columns that will be used in the model.
+2. The load data function reads three CSV files containing flight data from three airports ORD, DEN, and ATL concatenates them into a single data frame creates a new column FLIGHTSTATUS to represent whether the flight was delayed or not, and selects a subset of columns that will be used in the model.
-3.)
-The preprocessing function handles missing values, encodes categorical variables using LabelEncoder, standardizes numerical variables using StandardScaler, and saves the scaler and LabelEncoder objects as pickle files to be used for new data.
+3. The preprocessing function handles missing values, encodes categorical variables using LabelEncoder, standardizes numerical variables using StandardScaler, and saves the scaler and LabelEncoder objects as pickle files to be used for new data.
-4.)
-The model create function splits the data into features and target, creates an XGBoost classifier, fits the model to the data, and saves the trained model as a pickle file.
+4. The model create function splits the data into features and target, creates an XGBoost classifier, fits the model to the data, and saves the trained model as a pickle file.
-5.)
-The predict ans function loads the trained model, scaler, and LabelEncoder from pickle files, applies the same pre processing steps used for the training data to a new flight, predicts the probability and the status of the flight, and returns the results.
+5. The predict ans function loads the trained model, scaler, and LabelEncoder from pickle files, applies the same pre processing steps used for the training data to a new flight, predicts the probability and the status of the flight, and returns the results.
-6.)
-The Flask application has two routes: home page and prediction page .
+6. The Flask application has two routes: home page and prediction page .
 The home page is a simple HTML page that contains a form for user input.
 The prediction page takes the input data, creates a new flight data frame, checks if a trained model exists as a pickle file, if it doesn’t exist, the function